Language: EN

 Our first program in Arduino

-In this post we are going to make our first program in Arduino.
-We assume that we have an Arduino UNO board or similar, as we saw in this post, and the standard Arduino IDE correctly installed, as we saw in this post.
+In this entry, we are going to make our first program in Arduino.
+We assume that we have an Arduino UNO board or similar, as we saw in this entry, and the standard Arduino IDE correctly installed, as we saw in this entry.

-First, we connect our Arduino board using a USB A-B cable, of the type commonly used to connect printers.
-For now, the power connection or additional cable is not necessary, for programming it is sufficient only with the USB.
+First, we connect our Arduino board using a USB A-B cable, the type commonly used to connect printers.
+For now, there is no need for a power connection or additional cable; programming is sufficient with just the USB.

 arduino-usb-a-b-e1383069974142